mickjohn/deploy_motorsport_calendar/build_scripts/www.mickjohn.com/README.md

-Build scripts for pulling down www.mickjohn.com projects and building them, then building dockerfiles for them.
+A make file for cloning the three www,mickjohn.com projects and building them & their docker images